-What We Like: Storage drawer, cooking presets, even heating
+What We Love: Storage drawer, cooking presets, even heating

-What We Don't Like: No self-cleaning function, no large burner
+What We Don't Love: No self-cleaning function, no large burner

 Affordability doesn’t mean you have to compromise in quality.
 Look at this Amana, for example.
 Sure, it may not come with all the frills of a more expensive range like a self-cleaner, but you still get a lot of offerings.

 This 30-inch range has four burners: two 1200-watt elements and two 1800-watt elements for cooking power and flexibility.
 Though you do have to use knobs to adjust the heat, those are located on the back panel making it safer for kids and easier to clean.
 The slightly small oven does feature an extra-large window and features technology to evenly distribute heat.
 There are also preset temperature settings, which makes cooking even more convenient.
 Just select a temperature, and press start!